 What will Analytics tell me about my course?

-Analytics include four main areas: student activity, assignments, grades, and student analytics.
+Analytics include four main areas: student activity, submissions, grades, and student analytics.
 They will show you how well your students are interacting with your course and help you evaluate performance.

 Note: Currently, analytics does not measure activity for course sections or groups.
 Analytics also currently does not measure activity on mobile devices.

 View Activity Analytics